qbrilliance/qristal-core/examples/README.md

 `vqee_example_1.py`

 _qubits_: 4
-_gate depth_: 83
+_gate depth_: 1 for H2_explicit and 7 for H1_HEA
 _noise_: false

-Demonstrates the use of Qristal's built-in VQE routines.
-This example may take some time to run.
+Demonstrates the access and run of predefined examples in Qristal's built-in VQE routines.

 `vqee_example_2.py`

 _qubits_: 4
+_gate depth_: 8
+_noise_: false

+Demonstrates manual problem setup and use and performance of different backends for Qristal's built-in VQE routines.
+This example may take some time to run.

+`vqee_example_3.py`

+_qubits_: 4
 _gate depth_: 83
 _noise_: false

-Demonstrates the use and performance of different backends for Qristal's built-in VQE routines.
-This example may take some time to run.
+Demonstrates how to inject python code into our c++ libs.
+Shows inclusion of external python chemistry package pyscf into Qristal's built-in VQE routines.

 `simple_placement.py`

-A simple example demonstrates circuit placement based on backend topology.
+A simple example demonstrating circuit placement based on backend topology.

 `noise_aware_placement.py`